AnyaAven/lunchly/notes.md

 middleware fn
 - check if the req.query contains "/?search="
-    - if so, we are finding the customer by LIKE name in sql
+    - if so, we are finding the customer by LIKE name in sql DONE
-        - Requires creating another static method on customer class
+        - Requires creating another static method on customer class DONE
 - else, the query will be all customers
 - returning next() which will render a template (on the route)
     - render template